 “Together we’ve put this program in eight schools and soon, it will be in 20 more schools,” she said.
 “I know for certain that I’m not stopping here.
 I want the teen Mental Health First Aid program in every school in this country so we can prevent teen suicide.”
 Watch her speak with teen Mental Health First Aiders.

-Australian Rotary Health awarded a Mental Health Research Grant to Dr Laura Hart in 2014 to trial the Teen Mental Health First Aid program, which found excellent results and is now being rolled out internationally.
+Australian Rotary Health awarded a Mental Health Research Grant to Dr Laura Hart from the University of Melbourne in 2014 to trial the Teen Mental Health First Aid program, which found excellent results and is now being rolled out internationally.

 This innovative new peer-to-peer program empowers young people to support each other in times of need or crisis. tMHFA is an in-person training designed to teach high school students in grades 10 to 12 about mental illnesses and how to help their friends who may be facing a mental health problem or crisis, such as suicide.